 - zest from 1 lemon

-Preheat oven to 425 degrees F. Prepare two baking pans with parchment paper and set aside.
+- Preheat oven to 425°F. Prepare two baking pans with parchment paper and set aside.

-Spread a thin layer of pasta sauce in the bottom of a 9x13 dish.
-Layer 1/3 of the eggplant, herbs, mozzarella cheese, parmesan cheese.
+- Spread a thin layer of pasta sauce in the bottom of a 9x13 dish.
+Layer ⅓ of the eggplant, herbs, mozzarella cheese, parmesan cheese, and pasta sauce.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)